esl/MongooseIM/doc/modules/mod_commands.md

 mongoose_commands:execute(<<"alice@wonderland.lit">>, list_contacts)
 ```

-and it will return a list of jids.
+and it will return a list of JIDs.
 REST API would expose this command as
 ```
 http://localhost/api/contacts % use GET, since it is 'read'
 ```
-and return a json list of strings.
+and return a JSON list of strings.
 Since this is a user command, REST would expose it on the "client"
 interface and require authorisation headers.